GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-04_structures_lists.md

 ## [[2]]$y
 ## [1]  5 10
 ```
-List can also be structured (i.e. lists in lists) which looks like that:
+Lists can also be structured (i.e. lists in lists) which looks like that:

 ```r
 my_list_4 <- list(c(1,2,3,4,5), c("A", "B", "C"))